spiral/docs/docs/en/start/http-basics.md

 ## Test your controller

-Once you have your controller set up, you'll need to test it by running the RoadRunner server with the command
+Once your controller is all set, it's time to test it out by running the RoadRunner server using the command:

 ```terminal
 ./rr serve